 “What are you thinking?” asks a voice in the twilight.

-I flex my foot as my toes crest the surface of the water and shift my focus from dark silhouettes of tall firs to the man who is soaking beside me.
+I flex my foot as my toes crest the water and shift my focus to the man soaking beside me.

-“I was just thinking of how I ended up here,” I tell him.
+“I was just thinking about how I ended up here,” I tell him.

-The moon catches his jawline and illumines his lips.
-We lock eyes for a moment before breaking the gaze.
+The moon highlights his features and settles in his eyes.
+We lock a gaze for a moment before breaking away.

 “I mean, I’m just a girl that you met on a beach,” I say.